VCUAAM/am-powder-cleanup-workflow/README.md

 The current implementation of is on a [Universal Robots UR5e](https://www.universal-robots.com/products/ur5-robot/), with a [Robotiq 2F-140](https://robotiq.com/products/2f85-140-adaptive-robot-gripper) end effector with custom grippers, utilizing a [Vzense DCAM560CPro](https://www.vzense.com/ptof/dcam560c) 3D camera for vision capabilities.
 It is primarily programmed in [Python3](https://docs.python.org/3/tutorial/), using [ROS2 Rolling](https://docs.ros.org/en/rolling/index.html).
 This respository is broken into **4** packages.

-## My documentation is SUPER outdated, but the following lines is accurate albeit temporary until I actually have the time to write something better
+## My documentation is SUPER outdated, but the following lines are accurate until I actually have the time to write something better after I defend
   - AM Vision - depreciated, look here if you want but it's just where I keep some old scripts that I can steal some code from
   - ml_vision
       - This is where all of the current image processing happens.
 Inside this directly is where I cloned the model directory.
 The goal of this module is to identify the location of the build cylinder and provide the coordinates for the path planning.